cca/libraries_wagtail/libraries/libraries/settings/readme.md

 Running `python manage.py runserver --settings libraries.settings.dev` loads a specific settings module with the testing server.
 The Skaffold dev server executes the `runserver` command without specifying a settings module (see kubernetes/local/scripts/init.sh) which defaults to loading `libraries.settings`.

-Using uWSGI, add a line like `evn = DJANGO_SETTINGS_MODULE=libraries.settings.dev` to the uwsigi.ini file (see kubernetes/uwsgi.ini) being referenced by uwgsi's startup command (see Dockerfile).
+Using uWSGI, add a line like `env = DJANGO_SETTINGS_MODULE=libraries.settings.dev` to the uwsigi.ini file (see kubernetes/uwsgi.ini) being referenced by uwgsi's startup command (see Dockerfile).